accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 1. Locate time-synchronised media on the screen that require subtitles (i.e. where the soundtrack provides information, such as a person's speech).
 1. Check that
-	- that there are synchronised subtitles;
+	- that there are synchronised captions;
-	- or that there is an alternative version with synchronised subtitles accessible via an adjacent component (a button or a link).
+	- or that there is an alternative version with synchronised captions accessible via an adjacent component (a button or a link).
 1. If this is the case, the criterion is validated.

 ##### Correspondences {class="disclosure mapping"}